 Cherry-picking is the practice of rejecting or suppressing negative reviews and only selecting positive reviews for publication.
 This is what recently cost Fashion Nova \$4.2M to settle charges brought against it by the United States Federal Trade Commission (FTC).

-Processes shouldn't screen out negative reviews.
-Negative reviews are an opportunity for engaging with consumers and identifying potential product improvements.
+Processes shouldn't screen of opportunity for engaging with improvements.
 Brands who respond to, and take action on, negative feedback will build trust with their customers and improve future products.